artempyanykh/marksman/README.md

 <span id="fn1">\[1\]</span>: You may have heard about [Roam Research][roam].
 This is a commercial implementation of the
 Zettelkasten method and another point of reference for what Marksman is about.
-However, unlike a proprietary Roam Research, Zeta Note is free, open-source and integrated into your favourite editor (albeit for not not as feature rich as Roam Research).
+However, unlike a proprietary Roam Research, Marksman is free, open-source and integrated into your favourite editor (albeit for not not as feature rich as Roam Research).

 <span id="fn2">\[2\]</span>: There is an excellent VSCode extension called [Markdown Memo][md-memo].
 You definitely need
 to check it out if you're primarily using VSCode as it has some features that are missing in Marksman and [Marksman